TatianaTylosky/launch-your-first-website/guide.md

     }
     ```

-Other CSS Style Effects
+##Other CSS Style Effects
 Finally, you can add a ton of awesome visual effects with CSS.
 Here's a list of a few cool ones with links to tutorials if you want to try them out.

 * box-shadow: http://css-tricks.com/snippets/css/css-box-shadow/
 * text-shadow: http://css-tricks.com/snippets/css/css-text-shadow/
 * border-radius: http://css-tricks.com/almanac/properties/b/border-radius/

-##Challenge: Get your site live using Github pages
+##Challenge: Get your site live using GitHub pages

 You've worked hard to get your site running locally.
 Now let's share it with the world!
 You can use a service called Github pages to get your site up and on the internet for free.
 Go through our [github pages guide](http://www.thinkful.com/learn/a-guide-to-using-github-pages/) that will walk you through just that.

+*NOTE:*
-NOTE: What is Github?
+What is Github?
 Besides having this awesome feature for hosting webpages, Github is a way for programmers to easily store and share code online.
 Github uses a software called git that allows you to track changes and the history of your projects.

 ##Conclusion

 Tweet your new site to us so we can brag about how awesome you are!
 Thanks for walking through our guide.
-If you have any feedback whatsoever tweet @Thinkful so we can update this guide.
+If you have any feedback whatsoever tweet <a href="https://twitter.com/thinkful">@Thinkful</a> so we can update this guide.